thtg88/1brc/README.md

 But here they are implemented in Golang (instead of Java).

+## Equipment

+Tests are performed locally on a MacBook Pro (15-inch, 2016) with a 2.6 GHz Quad-Core Intel Core i7 and 16 GB 2133 MHz LPDDR3.

 ## Requirements

 Go 1.22.
 You can install and use it using [gvm](https://github.com/moovweb/gvm) with: